browserengineering/book/book/invalidation.md

 However, in this screenshot I also traced paint, to show you why `render` overall is still about 230ms.
 (Making a browser fast requires optimizing everything!
-I won't implement it, but paint could be made a lot faster too---see the exercises.)
+I won't implement it, but paint can be made a lot faster too---see the exercises.)

 [^other-phases]:  It might also be pretty laggy on large pages due to the